appbaseio/reactivesearch/content/docs/reactivesearch/v3/search/datasearch.md

 ## Extending

-`DataSearch` component can be extended to
+`DataSearch` component can be extended to:

 1. customize the look and feel with `className`, `style`,
 2. update the underlying DB query with `customQuery`,